brianglass/anastasis/files/holy_fathers.md

 mso-bidi-font-size:10.0pt"></span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Having welded together all spiritual knowledge, and examined together by the Divine Spirit the heavenly and revered Creed, the revered Fathers under GodÂ’s inspiration traced it out.
+mso-bidi-font-size:10.0pt">Having welded together all spiritual knowledge, and examined together by the Divine Spirit the heavenly and revered Creed, the revered Fathers under God’s inspiration traced it out.
 In it, clearly following the teachings of the Apostles, they most distinctly teach that the Word is without beginning with his Begetter and most surely consubstantial.
-They are reÂ­nowned, truly all-blessed and godly-minded.</span>
+They are re­nowned, truly all-blessed and godly-minded.</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;color:red;mso-bidi-font-style:italic">Verse:</span>*<span style="font-size:14.0pt;mso-bidi-font-size: